tiarno/reachtim/content/articles/statrep_univ.md

 ### The Bridge Between LaTeX and SAS {: .article-title}

 Now you have your working directory and SAS knows that there is such a location.
-The final bit is to bridge between your LaTeX document and SAS.
+The final bit is to define a bridge between your LaTeX document and SAS.
 You connect the two by defining a LaTeX tag called `\SRrootdir`, which contains the path to your shared folder as displayed in the following LaTeX code:

     :::latex
     \documentclass{article}